GlassBox

 8. topright.png (25 x 21 px)

-If you use other image widths and heights, don't forget to change the following variables in glassbox.js:
+If you use other image dimensions than the given ones, don't forget to insert the width and height of your skin border (eg. "15px" and "20px") in the following variables in glassbox.js:

 Include your new skin: